 We saw in Section 7.2 above that the promotion probabilities for women relative to men became positive in the 2018-2020 period.
-Figures 13 through 14 show how the impact of female, NESB and disability evolve across the entire 19 years.
+Figures 13 through 16 show how the impact of female, disability, NESB and Indigenous evolve across the entire 19 years.
 We estimate the model on four-year windows and roll the window forward across time.
 The first estimate is for the 2001 - 2004 window and the last estimate is for the 2017-2020 window.